-With the WAEC having declared the result, Mr Urban defeated outgoing Liberal MP Tony Simpson by securing 55.8 per cent of the two party preferred vote.
+With the WAEC having declared the result, Mr Urban defeated outgoing Liberal MLA Tony Simpson by securing 55.8 per cent of the two party preferred vote.
 This represents a swing of 18.9 per cent to WA Labor.

 Click here to download our profiles of Labor’s new MP’s.